functionland/docs/docs/functionyard/fxblox-app.md

 5. The FxBlox will auto-reboot, after it is done the lights will turn off.

 FxBlox will automatically connect to testnet and save chain history.
 You should be able to join testnet now.

+## App features

+1- You can transfer your earned tokens to your wallet by holding your finger on the `Earnings` section in the Home Page and paste the address of you wallet by clicking the icon (Please note manually entering is not allowed)

+2- You can format the storage by holding your finger on the `Hard Disks` section of the Home Page

+3- You can check blox details by clicking on the blox icon in Home page and some other details by clicking on the profile icon on top right

+4- You can see added or existing Bloxes in the network, when you are connected to the same wifi as blox and choose `Blox Discovery` from Settings tab